 Will septoplasty improve the post nasal drip?

 Although the main aim of the septoplasty procedure is to correct the nasal septal deviation and improve nasal breathing, it has many other benefits.
-One such benefit includes the reduction of nasal discharge and postnasal drip.
+It may reduce nasal discharge and postnasal drip.

 How long should I take off work after the septoplasty procedure?

-You should take at least one to two weeks off from work after the septoplasty procedure to allow your nose to heal properly.
-You may then start going to work but you should still refrain from any strenuous physical activities to ensure proper wound healing.
+You should take at least one week off from work after the septoplasty procedure to allow your nose to heal properly.
+The correct time to return to work will be dependent on your occupation.
+You should still refrain from any strenuous physical activities to ensure proper wound healing.

 Why does my throat hurt after a septoplasty procedure?

-Your throat may hurt for a while after the septoplasty procedure due to the insertion of the tube in your throat during the surgery.
-This will resolve on its own and is not a major concern after the surgery.
+Your throat may be uncomfortable for a while after the septoplasty procedure due to the insertion of the tube in your throat during the surgery.
+This will resolve on its own and is not specific to septoplasty.

 Book a consultation